 Are you a blogger or other media member?

 We’ve compiled information about World Rhino Day so you can help us get the word out — and help bring attention to the plight of this iconic species.
 (You are welcome to use the World Rhino Day image below; please link to the World Rhino Day website.
-If you wish to use photos from World Rhino Day 2011 or 2012, please contact info [at] annamiticus [dot] com.
 Thanks!)

 How did World Rhino Day get its start?

 World Rhino Day was first announced by WWF-South Africa in 2010.
-The following year, World Rhino Day grew into an international success, encompassing both African and Asian rhino species, thanks to the team effort of Lisa Jane and Rhishja.
+The following year, World Rhino Day grew into an international success, encompassing both African and Asian rhino species, thanks to the efforts of two determined women …

 What happened in 2011?

-In the months that followed, they worked together to make World Rhino Day 2011 an international success, both online and offline.
+In the months that followed, the teams worked together to make World Rhino Day 2011 an international success, both online and offline.
+World Rhino Day has since grown into a global phenomenon, uniting NGOs, zoos, cause-related organizations, businesses, and concerned individuals from nearly every corner of the world!

 Is there a theme for World Rhino Day?